-Our discussion on the application of blockchain and smart contract in financial services and transactions is broadly linked to the literature on financial technology and innovation.
-Philippon (2015) points out intermediation cost has been 1.5-2 percent of intermediated assets for a long time, despite dramatic technology improvement.
+Our discussion on the application of blockchain and smart contract in financial services and transactions is broadly linked to the literature on financial technology (e.g., Philippon (2015)) and that on contracting, especially concerning information asymmetry and contract incompleteness (e.g., Baron and Myerson (1982), Hart and Moore (1988), and Tirole (1999)).
 We provide a cautionary tale that blockchain technology, while holding great potential in mitigating information asymmetry and encouraging entry, can also lead to greater collusive behavior.

-The rest of the paper is organized as follows: Section 2 provides institutional details on blockchains, smart contracts, and their applications; Section 3 develops a simple framework for understanding the key economic trade-offs surrounding decentralized consensus and information distribution; Section 4 takes the core functionality of blockchain as given to analyze dynamic industrial equilibria in both traditional and blockchain worlds, in order to demonstrate that blockchain technology facilitates entry and cartelism; Section 5 discusses policy implications and extensions on private types, imperfect consensus, and smart contract forms; Section 6 concludes.
+The rest of the paper is organized as follows: Section 2 provides institutional details on blockchains, smart contracts, and their applications; Section 3 develops a simple framework for understanding the key economic trade-offs surrounding decentralized consensus and information distribution; Section 4 takes the core functionality of blockchain as given to analyze dynamic industrial equilibria in both traditional and blockchain worlds, in order to demonstrate that blockchain technology facilitates entry and cartelism; Section 5 discusses policy implications and extensions on private types, imperfect consensus, and smart contract

-4Along that line, several studies examine the organization and compensation of miners.
+&lt;sup>4Along that line, several studies examine the organization and compensation of miners.
 Kiayias, Koutsoupias, Kyropoulou, and Tselekounis (2016) show that when the computational power of a miner is large, Nash equilibria unanticipated by the bitcoin designer arise.
 This fundamental tension between concentration of computation power and system stability is also studied in Baldimtsi, Cong, He, and Li (2017), who theoretically and empirically analyze mining pool formation and compensation contracts in an attempt to shed new lights on the theory of firm.